 Her name was Madeleine.
 The most meticulous might suggest that it wasn’t—or couldn’t have been—her real name, as it must come from the well-known power relations between equal, but different, individuals in past centuries.
 Alternatively, she could have got that name from a master when she was a slave.
 As a matter of facts, Madeleine—who was born in Guadalupe—was a slave before she started working as a free woman at the house of Benoist’s brother-in-law.

 I believe the study conducted by African American scholar and historian, Denise Murrell, is exactly the type of research we need to focus on.
-It’s a study which represents a new frontier and a new outlook towards the recognition of those life stories which haven’t visibly and significantly affected our contemporaneity yet, but that could contribute to bring balance to it.
+It’s a study which represents a new frontier and a new outlook towards the recognition of those stories which have visibly and significantly affected our contemporaneity, but that could contribute to bring balance to it.